-I am studying one group of bark beetle’s natural enemies, namely the long legged flies (Dolichopodidae) from Medetera genus.
+– In this project I am studying one group of bark beetle’s natural enemies, namely the long legged flies (Dolichopodidae) from Medetera genus.
 The flies have been suggested to be one of the most important biological control agent of bark beetles.
-The fly females identify a tree under bark beetle attack from a distance.
+The biological control process of bark beetles by Medetera spp is as follows: the fly females identify a tree under bark beetle attack from a distance.
 After landing, they ”scan” the surface searching for bark beetle galleries.
-The females oviposit their eggs at the entrances of bark beetle galleries and the enclosed larvae goes into the bark beetle larval galleries, where they predate on the bark beetle brood during their development.
+The females oviposit their eggs at the entrances of bark beetle galleries and the enclosed larvae goes into the bark beetle larval galleries, where they predate on the bark beetle brood during their development, says Maria.

 "We are learning about their behaviour every day"

 – There are two main challenges with my project: the first is that, in general, is very little information available about the flies (ecology, physiology, identification) and that we have never studied specifically these flies in our lab, hence we are learning about their behavior every day.
 And the second challenge is that these flies can only be field collected during Spring/Summer, so a lot of planning needs to happen to make sure we have a productive season, says Maria.

 Studies have shown that one Medetera larvae can consume between 5 to 20 individuals depending on bark beetle density and more than ten Medetera larvae can be found per 100 cm2 of attacked bark.
 Another study has shown that together with pteromalid parasitoids, dolichopodids can account for more than 80% of the bark beetle mortality.